julianfabinc/Raeumi/README.md

 - 1 Wire clip w/cross hole, azure
 - 4 Angle element,0 degrees, grey
 - 2 Flex hose19m w/3.
 18 stick, grey
--

 ## 2 Navigating through the room
 At the beginning of our project, we needed a base with enough space for the computer, the drive section, the collection arm, and especially the object container.
-Therefore, we build a base using the bricks in the picture below.
+Therefore, we built a base using the bricks in the picture below.

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/06e295b1-b751-4774-b193-b87c21b7fc46" height=200 />
 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/b15ababf-390f-424e-9844-68a580e95cd1" height=200 />

 This construction provides enough stability and allows the robot to rotate on the floor, an essential property for avoiding contact with obstacles.

-However, we need a drive section for the robot in order to be able to move through space.
-Here, we decided to go with two wheels, each with its motor.
-We need two motors because only then can the robot turn while staying in the same position.
+However, we needed a drive section for the robot in order to be able to move through space.
+Here, we decided to go with two wheels, each with its own motor.
+We needed two motors because only then can the robot turn while staying in the same position.
 For stability reasons, the wheels were placed at the back of the robot.
 The back of the robot is the side where we placed the computer.
 This design is inspired, for example, by conventional lawn mower robots.
 In the left picture, you can see the bricks required for one wheel.
-The bricks for the other wheel are identical, but you have to remember that it must be built according to mirror symmetry.
-The result is shown in the right picture. .
+The bricks for the other wheel are identical, but you have to keep in mind that it must be built according to mirror symmetry.
+The result is shown in the right picture.

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/a8123cec-c84d-4a9b-bf63-f1937dd7c328" height=200 />
 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/f7331b5e-6736-4af9-9220-a30e0f809f92" height=200 />

-Then, the wheel gets mounted to the base.
-Do not forget to connect the wheels to the computer.
-We connected the left wheel with Exit A and the right with Exit B. If you do so, you should get the following result:
+Then, the wheel got mounted to the base.
+It's important not to forget to connect the wheels to the computer.
+We connected the left wheel with Exit A and the right wheel with Exit B. If you do so, you should get the following result:

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/39a5114c-422c-4ef7-9209-9083075f9947" height=200 />

-Now, the Hardware allows the robot to drive.
-However, first, we need to implement the software
+Now, the hardware allows the robot to drive.
+However, we need to implement the software first.

 ### 2.1 Forward Movement Code Description
 To move the robot forward, we need two code blocks.
 The first block ("base block") begins with an "Event" block and is the foundation for our subsequent code.
 This "Event" block determines what happens when the program starts.
 For forward movement, we initially define the motors responsible for propulsion (in our case, the motors connected to ports A and B), along with a loop that executes the custom "forward" block.